 - Red Velvet Sour Cream Cake

 - Sour Cream Swirl Cake

 In addition to using sour cream for your cake, you can also use sour cream for your frosting.
-Sour cream frosting is creamy with a bit of tang, and it will enhance the flavor of any cake.
-You can add fruits such as cherries and other berries to enhance the flavor, and it is easy to spread, light, fluffy, and delicious.
+It comes out creamy with a bit of a tang that enhances the flavor of any cake.

-What Is a Good Substitute for Sour Cream?
+What Can You Use as a Substitute for Sour Cream?